 Richmal Crompton (1890 - 1969) is best known for the Just William stories which were written between 1919 – 1969.
-Deposited with the Archives and Special Collections by the author’s heirs and executors in 2008, this is one of the most comprehensive archive collections of an author’s life and work.
+Deposited with the Foyle Special Collections and Archives by the author’s heirs and executors in 2008, this is one of the most comprehensive archive collections of an author’s life and work.

 It comprises personal records such as correspondence and other documents relating to the private life of Richmal Crompton, including an extensive family photographic collection going back to the late 1800s.

-This is complemented by a very eclectic private library of the author, of which many books are inscribed with her name and annotated by her.
+This is complemented by an eclectic private library of the author, of which many books are inscribed with her name and annotated by her.

 Richmal Crompton first wrote Just William stories for ‘Happy Mag’; this developed into 39 books; in addition to that she published 49 books for adults.
 Her professional life as a writer, is documented through holdings of idea jottings for her stories, many finished and draft scripts for the book publications, radio plays which were transmitted from 1946, film and TV adaptations.
 The collection also holds correspondence with the publishers and fans, as well as many press cuttings from the 1950s to ca. 2010 related to the author or her creations.